 - Bus transportation is provided by Hicks Bus Line through Litchfield Independent School District #465 for students in kindergarten through 5th grade. - Students who live the required distance from the school are provided free bus transportation. - Students who receive this service are expected to obey all bus rules and regulations as listed at the end of this handbook. - Infractions of the rules will be reported to the school, and the parents will be notified.
 Violations may result in the suspension or loss of bus transportation privileges. - Students are to get off and on at their regularly assigned stops.
-A signed note from a parent or guardian is required when it is necessary to do otherwise.
-The school office will then issue the student a bus pass that must be given to the bus driver when boarding. - Students have the option of utilizing transportation services with Central Community Transit.
+Contact Hicks Bus Service if changes need to be made that are different than the normal routine. - Students have the option of utilizing transportation services with Central Community Transit.